Beakerboy/VBA-Unit-Tester/README.md

 These interfaces must be implemented by users who with to use this project to test their code.

 ### iTestCase
 A Test Case is a collection of tests, each of which share a common set up.
+The examples directory has a stub version of this class which can be used as a starting point.

 ### iTestableProject
 A TestableProject is the set of instructions on how to execute testing and reporting.
+The examples directory has a stub file than be quickly edited as a starting point.

 Assertions